-- Do not use barbecues, chimineas, fire pits or any other form of open fire on a balcony. - ★ Never store or set off fireworks or flares on your balcony. - × Never store flammable materials on your balcony. - Never throw cigarettes off your balcony they can cause a fire on someone else's balcony.
+- X Use barbecues, chimineas, fire pits or any other form of open fire on a balcony. - X Store or set off fireworks or flares on your balcony. - X Store flammable materials on your balcony. - X Throw cigarettes off your balcony they can cause a fire on someone else's balcony.
 Use a suitable ashtray and dispose of the contents safely.

-Smoke alarms save lives

-Make sure you have at least one smoke alarm in your flat and it works - test it regularly .
+Smoke alarms save lives.
+Make sure you have at least one smoke alarm in your flat and it works - test it at least monthly.